 Beetroot has a wide variety of uses in the kitchen which means that you are unlikely to waste any of the crop.
 Some of it's uses are in soups, salads and chutneys, it also excellent served as a hot vegetable.
 The high sugar content means that it makes a good base for home made wine.

-The type of beetroot most people are familiar with is the round which is in general a deep carmine in colour, these round types are also called globe or ball.
-These round type are usually eaten as a salad vegetable but can be used as a maincrop and store for winter use.
-The other main shape is called long but this is hardly ever grown now as it is less sweet and succulent than the round varieties.
+The type of beetroot most people are familiar with is the round which is in general a deep carmine in colour.
+These round types are also called globe or ball.

-Most varieties of beetroot are red (carmine) in colour, however there are white and golden colour varieties also available, these are round in shape and have the advantage over the red varieties of not bleeding in salads.
+Most varieties of beetroot have a deep red (carmine) colour.
+There are also white and golden colour varieties available.
+These are round in shape and have the advantage over the red varieties of not bleeding in salads.
 The leaves of these can also be cooked and served like spinach.

 A suitable soil and site.

 Globe varieties will tolerant a variety of soil conditions.
 They grow well in both heavy, and well-drained soil as long as it does not dry out in summer.
 However, the best type of soil for all beetroot varieties is a light rich soil that is in an open sunny position.